-Diamonde simply nodded then arose from his seat with the air of self confidence Mower always associated with him then audaciously turned on his TV without deeming it necessary to obtain permission to do so.
+The host looked on mystified as Diamonde arose and audaciously turned on his TV without deeming it necessary to obtain permission.
 The screen burst into life displaying tennis from Wimbledon as English hope Miles Steppings did battle with the number eight seed on centre court.
 The Brit was one set up.

 ‘It’s become obvious that what I have is extremely valuable to someone,’ Glen said.
-‘Maybe an eccentric millionaire who collects stranger phenomena than appears in the actual magazine dedicated to it?’
+‘Maybe an eccentric millionaire, perhaps.’

-‘Excellent play there from the Englishman,’ the commentator hollered above the cacophony of patriotic fervour emanating from the Wimbledon crowd and Glen Mower viewed this as validation to hold out for more money and sat back contentedly.
+‘Excellent play there from the Englishman,’ the commentator hollered above the cacophony of patriotic fervour emanating from the Wimbledon crowd which Glen Mower viewed as validation to hold out for more dosh.
+Hope that was swiftly dashed.

 ‘Panic?’

-‘Yes, if that gets scrutinized then everyone will be aware that Nelson’s position in history is under threat.
+‘Oh yes, if it gets scrutinized it will be evident to everyone that Nelson’s position in history is under threat.
 That pigeon was no longer defecating in Trafalgar Square as there was no longer a statue there in that year hence the bird’s decision to instead turn up at The Old Carthusians home ground in Godalming.’

 ‘I’m not with you?’
 Glen said, as his companion served again into the court of uncertainty.